earthbucks/earthbucks/ts/earthbucks-aescbc/README.md

 - `ivBuf`: The initialization vector (IV).
 Must be 128 bits.
 If omitted, the IV is assumed to be prepended to the encrypted data.

 #### Returns
-- A `SysBuf` containing the decrypted data.
+- A `WebBuf` containing the decrypted data.

 ## Security Notice
 While this library implements AES encryption, it **does not** protect against data tampering.
 If an attacker modifies the encrypted data, it may decrypt incorrectly without raising an error.
 To ensure data authenticity, you should compute and verify a cryptographic hash (such as HMAC) alongside encryption to detect unauthorized modifications.